marklogic/flux/docs/import/import-files/avro.md

 nav_order: 8
 ---

-NT can import Avro files, with each row being written as a document in MarkLogic.
+Flux can import Avro files, with each row being written as a document in MarkLogic.

 ## Table of contents
 {: .no_toc .text-delta }